 MHRAs, with certain exceptions for Northern Ireland.
 Companies established in the UK can no longer use the Centralized Procedure for approval by the European Commission to obtain an MA to market products in the UK and instead must follow one of the UK national authorization procedures.
 Until the end of 2023, the MHRA may rely on a decision made by the European Commission on the approval of a new Centralized Procedure MA when deciding on an application for a Great Britain MA.
 Thereafter, a new international recognition process, which will take into consideration decisions made by the EMA and certain other regulatory authorities, is anticipated to be in place.
-The MHRA has also established its own decentralized or mutual recognition procedures enabling MAs approved in EU Member States through decentralized and mutual recognition procedures to be recognized in the United Kingdom or Great Britain.
+The MHRA has also established its own decentralized or mutual recognition procedures to be recognized in the United Kingdom or Great Britain.
 It is currently unclear to what extent the UK will seek to align its regulations with the EU in the future.